Powdered sugar fans: Here's the new addition to Duck Donuts' menu

 WOODBRIDGE — Like little control freaks, people flock to Duck Donuts because they like to demand what toppings come on their doughnuts.
 The shop, with locations in Bristow, Stafford, and Woodbridge, offers toppings Oreo Cookies, vanilla drizzle, to bacon bits.

-Now, for the first time, the doughnut shop is offering a smalle portion with their doughnut holes.
+Now, for the first time, the doughnut shop is offering a smaller portion with their new doughnut holes.

 “We had a lot of demand for doughnut holes while people would see them being made for catering packages, wanting to know if they could buy them in smaller batches in the store.
 So now we’re offering them in a small, medium, and large size for customers during the week,” said Duck Donuts owner Larry Scherer.